Hiroshi123/Trie-based-regular-expression/README.md

 * [Translation to vm code] -> under maintanance

-## Example yet another shell command on my own regular expression is added.
+## Example yet-another shell command

+`./src/Parser_/` is where you will find their source files.

 ### awk (15%)